kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 ### Checking The DataBlock For Problems

-Using the `summary` method on the newly created `DataBlock` to check for any errors, that might be present.
+Using the `summary` method on the newly created `DataBlock` to check for any errors that might be present.

 *The output of this command was included, since it gives insight into what steps